While the site hopefully addresses this, I wanted to take a minute to point out some unique features of this program and the city of Saint Louis.

-The faculty here are well connected. part of the reason is that we did fellowships in different regions of the country so collectively we know lots of people.
+The faculty here are well connected.
+This is partly because we did fellowships in different regions of the country so collectively we know lots of people.
 In addition, we are active at national levels.
 The faculty sit on the editorial boards of multiple journals including Dr. Mullins who is the review editor for clinical Toxicology and the editor-in-chief for Toxicology Communications.
 Dr. Schwarz is on the ACMT Board of Directors.
-As such, we can introduce you to variety of people to assist in jump starting your career.
+Dr. Liss and Dr. Devgun are also involved with both national toxicology societies.
+As such, we can introduce you to a variety of people to assist in jump starting your career.

 Lots to do!